Apple Cinnamon Baked Oatmeal

 - Banana Baked Oatmeal Cups

-- Mix all ingredients in a baking dish (approx. 8×8 inch) and bake at 350 degrees for 30 minutes until firm and golden brown.
+- Bake for 30 minutes until firm and golden brown.

 - Let it sit in the dish for 5-10 minutes, then slice into 6 pieces and carefully lift out with a spatula.